aha-app/aha-services/docs/pivotal_tracker.md

 ## Features

-* One Aha! product is associated with one Pivotal Tracker project.
+* One Aha! workspace is associated with one Pivotal Tracker project.
 * Individual features can be sent to Pivotal Tracker using the _Send to Pivotal Tracker_ item in the _Send_ dropdown next to the Integrations field on the features page.
 * All features in a release (that have not already been implemented or sent to Pivotal Tracker previously) can be sent to Pivotal Tracker using the _Send to Pivotal Tracker_ item in the _Send_ dropdown next to the Integrations field on the release page.
 * How the features and requirements will be mapped to epics, stories and tasks